halter73/tutorial/README.md

 1. Create a new FeatherHttp application and add the necessary packages in the `TodoApi` folder

 ```
-Tutorial>dotnet new feather -n TodoApi
+Tutorial> dotnet new feather -n TodoApi
 Tutorial> cd TodoApi
 TodoApi> dotnet add package Microsoft.EntityFrameworkCore.InMemory
 ```
    - The commands above
-     - create a new FeatherHttp application `dotnet new feather -n TodoApi`
+     - Create a new FeatherHttp application (`dotnet new feather -n TodoApi`)
-     - Adds the NuGet packages  required in the next section `dotnet add package Microsoft.EntityFrameworkCore.InMemory --version 5.0.0-preview.7.20365.15`
+     - Adds the NuGet packages  required in the next section (`dotnet add package Microsoft.EntityFrameworkCore.InMemory`)

 2. Open the `TodoApi` Folder in editor of your choice.